History of Venezuela: The discovery of oil

 It has been said that Gómez did not tax the oil companies and that Venezuela did not benefit from oil production, but this is only a half-truth.
 The Venezuelan government derived considerable income from the concessions and from taxes of one sort of another, but the original fiscal laws which applied to the oil companies were hammered out between the government and American lawyers.
 The laws were relatively lenient, but Gómez, who had an acute business sense, understood that it was necessary to create incentives for investors in the Venezuelan oil fields, some of which were very accessible but others were deep in jungles.
 Oil income allowed Gómez to expand Venezuela's rudimentary infrastructure and the overall impact of the oil industry on Venezuela was a modernizing trend in the areas where it operated.
 But in a wider sense, the Venezuelan people, except for those who worked for the oil companies and lived badly but had a steady income, benefited little or not all from the country's oil riches.

 Gómez took power in a very poor illiterate country.
 The white/pardos social divide was still very much in place.
 When Gómez died in his bed in 1935, Venezuela was still a poor illiterate country and if anything the social stratification had been accentuated.
 The population had grown from perhaps one million and a half to two million.
 Malaria was the greatest killer.
-Gómez himself probably had Amerindian ancestry, but he was overtly racist and he was much influenced by a historian, Laureano Vallenilla Lanz, who published a book claiming not inaccurately that the Venezuelan War of Independence was really a civil war with the dubious added argument that pardos were a menace to public order and Venezuela could only subsist as a nation ruled by white strongmen.
+Gómez himself probably had Amerindian ancestry, but he was overtly racist and he was much influenced by a historian, Laureano Vallenilla Lanz, who published a book claiming that the Venezuelan War of Independence was really a civil war with the added argument that pardos were a menace to public order and Venezuela could only subsist as a nation ruled by white strongmen.
 Gómez, for instance, prohibited all immigration from black Caribbean islands.
 Even though Venezuela's population in his time was 80% pardo, passports, which were first issued under Gómez, identified carriers by the color of skin, which they still did until the 1980s.
 Venezuela did change considerably under Gómez.
 It had radio stations in all the important cities.
 There existed an incipient middle class.
 But it still had only two or three universities.
 An estimated 90% of families formed through common-law marriages.
 The social progress that did take place was through a spontaneous trend towards modernization in which oil played the central role.